 I.E. has just received funding from Arts Mid-Hudson for its experimental sight specific play, The Restaurant, which is being developed as an improvisational performance highlighting service industry workers.
 This improvisational process is also being filmed to capture Poux’s approach to creating devised issue-based plays.

 Poux began her career as a stage actress, honing her craft at renowned NYC acting studios like Neighborhood Playhouse, Playwright's Horizons, Ensemble Studio Theatre, and training under the guidance of accomplished mentors such as Uta Hagen, Herbert Berghof, Harold Guskin, Melanie Sommers, Tony Abeson, Carol Rosenfeld, Curt Dempster, among others.
 During this period, Poux graced Off-Broadway stages, including Manhattan Class Company, WestBeth Theatre, Angel Theatre, City Center, Theatre for the New City, Greenwich Street Theatre, and Playwrights Horizons, where she had the privilege of collaborating with talented actors such as the late Philip Seymour Hoffman, and the dynamic TV writing and producing duo, Joan and Tony Phelan, as well as Dan Bucatinsky, among many others.

-Poux resides in Rosendale NY with her husband Johnny, with whom she has raised two children, two cats, and her nine ducks.
+Poux resides in Rosendale NY with her life-partner, Johnny, with whom she has raised two kids, three cats, and many ducks.